Discover Your Strengths, Find Your Passion

 Whenever someone asks me what’s a good business to start today or what freelance work is profitable, I can’t help but answer it with something like, “It depends on what you like doing.”

-While some people understand what I’m trying to say, a few others just scratch their head and ask, “What do you mean?”
+While some people understand what I’m trying to say, a few others just scratch their heads and ask, “What do you mean?”

-I’ve met quite a number of successful entrepreneurs and professionals, and one thing I’ve observed is that each of them had realized their own aptitude, invested on their strengths and consequently found success in their niche.
+I’ve met quite a number of successful entrepreneurs and professionals, and one thing I’ve observed is that each of them had realized their own aptitude, invested in their strengths, and consequently found success in their niche.

 The theory of multiply intelligence suggests that there are eight different areas of aptitude that each individual can have – kinetic, linguistic, logical, interpersonal, intrapersonal, musical, visual and naturalistic.